-For more information on Bytecoin, see: “What is Bytecoin“.
+For more reading on Tezos see: “What Is Tezos (XTZ).”

-ZCash is a value transfer protocol forked off of the Bitcoin blockchain.
-ZCash can be used like Bitcoin, with a few added improvements.
-With “zero cash technology”, ZCash shields both the amount transferred and the senders, making transactions truly anonymous.
+Zcash is a value transfer protocol forked off the Bitcoin blockchain.
+Zcash can be used like Bitcoin, with a few added improvements.
+With “zero cash technology,” Zcash shields both the amount transferred and the senders, making transactions truly anonymous.

 “Unbank the Banked” is the slogan of Omise’s online platform OmiseGo and that’s exactly what Omise has set out to do.
 Founded in 2013 off of the Ethereum blockchain, Omise aims to revolutionize the financial dynamics in Southeast Asia.

 Omise is targeting individuals and businesses of all sizes by improving the current financial system which is slow, outdated, and inaccessible to most “everyday” people in these countries.

 With their planned online exchange OmiseGO, Omise seeks to speed up the way money is spent and sent, both domestically and internationally in Southeast Asia and beyond.

 They have a lot to celebrate too.
 OmiseGo has been building partnerships in the region and have some key partnerships with McDonald’s and Credit Saison.